-Description The subjects comprise a detached bungalow of conventional style.
-Accommodation GROUND FLOOR: Entrance Vestibule, Living Room, Kitchen/Diner, Utility Porch, Three Bedrooms and Bathroom.
-Gross internal floor area (m2) 103 square metres.
-Neighbourhood and location The subjects are situated in a popular residential area of Grantown-on-Spey where surrounding properties are of a similar residential style and nature.
-Facilities and amenities are available nearby.
-Age Built circa 1985.
-Weather Overcast with rain showers.
+Description The subjects comprise an end-terraced two storey house originally erected on behalf of the Local Authority and now in private ownership.
+Accommodation GROUND FLOOR: Entrance vestibule, hallway, living room, kitchen and bathroom.
+FIRST FLOOR: Three bedrooms.
+Gross internal floor area (m2) 94 sq.m.
+Neighbourhood and location The subjects are situated in a popular residential area close to the centre of Granton-on-Spey where surrounding properties are of a similar residential style and nature.
+Facilities and amenities can be found nearby.
+Age Built circa 1950.
+Weather Overcast with intermittent rain showers.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-The chimney stack is of concrete block construction, externally roughcast and incorporates metal flashings.
-In addition, there is a metal flue connected to the wood burning stove.
+The chimney stack is of brickwork construction, externally roughcast and incorporates metal flashings.